Skip to main content

 Prerequisites

-Grab the Prometheus Remote Write URL, cluster ID, and the write token of the Levitate cluster, which you want to use as an Event store.
+Grab the Prometheus Remote Write URL, cluster ID, and the write token of the Last9 cluster, which you want to use as an Event store.

 Follow the instructions here if you haven't created the cluster and its write token.